-§ 310.50.96 Disputes With GSA Schedule Contractors Туре of Dispute Details (a) (a) Disputes Pertaining to the Performance of GSA's standard Disputes clause included in ledule contracts, the judiciary CO may either: Orders under a Schedule Contract (A) issue final decisions on disputes arising from performance of the order (but see (B) regarding disputes not relating to performance); or (B) refer the dispute to the GSA schedule contracting officer for a decision.
-(2) contra diciary CO must notify the GSA schedule cting officer promptly of any final decision under (a)(1). (b) Disputes Pertaining to the Terms and Conditions of Schedule Contracts sched sched "Dispi lule cor lule cor utes" cla CO must refer all disputes that relate to the atract terms and conditions to the GSA atracting officer for resolution under the ause of the schedule contract and notify the atractor of the referral. (c) Appeals dispur orders tes arisi s placed may appeal final decisions pertaining to ing under the schedule contract, as well as distributed thereunder, in accordance with the bisputes" clause. (d) Alternative Dispute Resolution Judiciary COs should use alternative dispute resolution (ADR) procedures, to the maximum extent practicable.
+§ 310.50.96 Disputes With GSA Schedule Contractors Type of Dispute Detai ls (a) Disputes Pertaining to the Performance of (1) GSA's standard Disputes clause included in ledule contracts, the judiciary CO may either: O Sc Orders under a Schedule Contract (A) issue final decisions on disputes arising from performance of the order ( but see : (B) regarding disputes not relating to performance); or (B) refer the dispute to the GSA schedule contracting officer for a decision.
+(2) contra diciary CO must notify the GSA schedule cting officer promptly of any final decision under (a)(1). (b) Disputes Pertaining to the Terms and Conditions of Schedule Contracts The judiciary CO must refer all disputes that relate to the schedule contract terms and conditions to the GSA schedule contracting officer for resolution under the "Disputes" clause of the schedule contract and notify the schedule contractor of the referral. (c) Appeals Contractors may appeal final decisions pertaining to disputes arising under the schedule contract, as well as orders placed thereunder, in accordance with the applicable "Disputes" clause. (d) Alternative Dispute Resolution Judiciary COs should use alternative dispute resolution (ADR) procedures, to the maximum extent practicable.